Provider started as AIDS Task Force of CNY at the height of the AIDS-HIV epidemic

 The care management and support teams connect qualifying clients with medical care, legal assistance, nutrition and health education, social services, housing, transportation and medication adherence.

-The agency provides free and confidential HIV and STD testing, along with prevention services.
+The agency provides free and confidential HIV and STD testing for hiv prevention, along with prevention services.
 There is a syringe exchange program, including Narcan training and harm reduction counseling.
 It has Q centers, safe places for LGBTQ youth in Central New York, Mohawk Valley and Northern New York, offering housing assistance, support groups and afterschool drop-in programs.
 A family peer advocate provides support to family members as well.

 A key component for the organization is its outreach efforts and in order to better serve and understand the diverse populations it serves, the agency seeks people who have lived the experience because, as Alford explained, “they’ve walked the same road.”